kaylubh/reading-notes/code-102/class-03.md

 ### Push

 Lastly, once you have *added* and *committed* the changes, you need to *push* to origin.
 The origin is the remote repository you cloned from.
 To do this you use the command `git push origin main`.
-In this example "main" is the name of the branch being *pushed* to but would be changed if you were using a different branch.
+In this example "main" is the name of the branch being *pushed* to but would change if you were using a different branch.